COSCUP/COSCUP-Volunteer/docs_dev/docs/about_coscup/team_leader_handbook.md

 ## Issue Reporting

-1. If you encounter an emergency situation, please report it in the **Leader Group** in Mattermost first.
+1. If you encounter an emergency situation, please report it in the **Team Leader Channel** in Mattermost first.
 2. The following teams can handle violations of the [Code of Conduct](https://volunteer.coscup.org/coc): General Affairs Team, Administrative Team, and Program Team.

 ## Team Member Handbook